Greenhills, North Ayrshire

 Greenhills is a small village or hamlet in North Ayrshire, Parish of Beith, Scotland.
-It lies between the settlements of Barrmill and hamlet of Burnhouse on a crossroads of the B706 and the lanes to Nettlehirst and Tandlehill via Thirdpart.
+It lies between the settlements of Barrmill and the hamlet of Burnhouse on a crossroads of the B706 and the lanes to Nettlehirst and Tandlehill via the Third part.
 It is named after the 'Green Hill' an artificial mound, a Moot, Law or Justice hill that once stood here.
 The settlement lay within the old Barony of Giffen; the castle no longer exists.
 The village lies within Barrmill and District Community Association's area and is also covered by Beith Community Council.

 History

-This small settlement is shown on General Roy's survey of 1747 - 55, under the name of 'Greenhill' in the singular and has two buildings indicated where the old school was situated.
+This small settlement is shown on General Roy's survey of 1747 - 55, under the name of 'Greenhill' in the singular, and has two buildings indicating where the old school was situated.

 The school

-The school, built from Ballochmyle red sandstone, opened in the 1890s with Mr. Mudie as headteacher, at the time that Hessilhead school closed.
+The school, built from Ballochmyle red sandstone, opened in the 1890s with Mr. Mudie as headteacher, at the time that Hessilhead School closed.
 A temporary building in the playground was used as a dining hall.
-It was built on the site of the cart wheel workshop and was midway between Burnhouse and Barrmill.
+It was built on the site of the cartwheel workshop and was midway between Burnhouse and Barrmill.
 Greenhills closed in 1959, it was sold in 1964 and demolished in the mid-1980s; having been used for some years as a glue factory by Strathbond Ltd who still trade from the Willowyard Estate, Beith.
 Mr McGregor was the last headteacher and the sports field had been the field lying across the Barrmill to Burnhouse Road.
 The Greenhills WRI originally met here, however after the school was demolished they moved to the Barrmill Community Centre.

 Industry

 A smithy stood at the crossroads on the Borestone farm side of the hamlet.
 John Marshall and Francis Douglas at this site made ploughs that sold all over the country, known as the Douglas Grubber.
 A joiner's shop stood next to the smithy, its machinery being driven by steam.
 The wheel wright's factory site was later used for the school and more recently a private dwelling.
-A limekiln was situated behind the school, made in the shape of a horseshoe with the opening facing the prevailing south-west wind.
+A limekiln was situated behind the school, made in the shape of a horseshoe with the opening facing the prevailing southwest wind.
 It was encased within a bank with a gap at the opening.
 A limestone quarry existed close to the school site.